CodeURJC-DAW-2019-20/webapp5/API.md

 # CONTaFin - API REST Documentation

 ## About our API
-All you can find in our API Rest is information about users, loans, fines (penalties), resources, types, copies and genres.
+All you can find in our API Rest is information about users, merchandaising, events, games, tournaments and UserRole.
 All you need to do is simply; you have to follow the API rules.
 If you try to do following a different way, it's probably what you will recieve an error.

 ## How to use our API
 1. Download [Postman](https://www.getpostman.com/).